BicVu/Webscraping/README.md

 ## Alternative view of website
 A stagnant site was built to test the HTML and CSS structure of the website.

 It can be viewed at [**mission-to-mars.neocities.org**](https://mission-to-mars.neocities.org/)

+Preview of the static website can be viewed in the website_screencap folder.